ADD CONDITION

 For adults and children 5 years and over, dissolve 1 drop slowly in the mouth and repeat every 2 hours as needed.
 For children under 5 years, ask a doctor.

-Are there any contraindications for using Honey Drops?
+Are there any contraindications for Honey Drops?

-No specific contraindications are mentioned for Honey Drops.
+No contraindications are specified for Honey Drops.

 What should I do if my cough persists?